 Innocent Batsani Ncube

-His career highlights include serving twice as project manager for the United Nations Democracy Fund (UNDEF) funded civic projects and Founding Executive Director of the Contemporary Affairs Foundation (CA-F).
+Prior to the PhD, he managed civil society projects that sought to promote political participation and civic engagement.
+His career highlights include serving twice as project manager for the United Nations Democracy Fund (UNDEF) funded civic projects and being the Founding Executive Director of the Contemporary Affairs Foundation (CA-F).